fawohlsc/azure-policy-testing/README.md

 └── utils
 ```

-- **.azure-pipelines**: The [Azure YAML pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema) creates the policy definitions, assigns them to your subscription and runs the tests.
+- **.azure-pipelines**: Leverage the [Azure YAML pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema) when you want to deploy and test policies in your subscription using Azure DevOps.
-- **.github**: The [GitHub Actions workflow](https://github.com/features/actions) creates the policy definitions, assigns them to your subscription and runs the tests.
+- **.github**: Leverage the [GitHub Actions workflow](https://github.com/features/actions) when you want to deploy and test policies in your subscription using GitHub Actions.
 - **docs**: The Markdown files and images used for documentation purposes are placed in this folder, except the **README.md** at the root, which serves as the entry point.
 - **policies**: All the policy definitions and assignments are placed here.
 Each policy is wrapped in an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) to ease deployment, e.g.:
 ```powershell